Trade SODA on Kraken.

 Self-custody is the principle that users retain direct control of their assets throughout all system interactions, without delegating ownership to intermediaries.

-sodaVariants are how SODAX extends assets into networks where they do not exist natively, making them immediately usable through system-level liquidity.
+sodaVariants are how SODAX extends assets into networks where they do not exist natively, making them usable through system-level liquidity.

 A Spoke is the local execution endpoint on a supported network, responsible for receiving user actions, locking assets, and relaying messages to the Hub for cross-network coordination.